-In the first level, cooling is controlled by a PI control in which either control parameters or predetermined applications can be selected.
+In the 1st level, cooling is controlled by a PI control in which either control parameters can be entered or predetermined applications can be selected.

-In the second level (therefore only for 2-level cooling), cooling is controlled via a PI or a 2-point-control.
+In the 2nd level (therefore only for 2-level cooling), cooling is controlled via a PI or a 2point-control.

-In level 2, the setpoint difference between the two levels must also be specified, i.e. above which setpoint value deviation the second level is added.
+In level 2, the setpoint deviation between the two levels must also be specified, i.e. above which setpoint value deviation the second level is added.

-Setpoint difference between levels 1 and 2 levels (in 0.1°C) (for level 2) 0100; 40 Control type (for level 2, no common control variables) • 2-point-control • Pl control Control variable is a (for level 2 with 2-point controlling, no common control variables) • 1 bit object • 8 bit object
+Setpoint difference between 1st and 2nd level (in 0.1°C) (for level 2) 0100; 40 Control type (for level 2, no common control variables) • 2-point-control • PI control Control variable is a (for level 2 with 2-point controlling, no common control variables) • 1 bit object • 8 bit object